Understanding The Longterm Effects Of Bulimia

 Finally, according to the National Eating Disorder Association, "over time, binge eating can potentially increase the chances that a person's body will become resistant to insulin, a hormone that lets the body get energy from carbohydrates, which can lead to Type 2 diabetes."

-Both bulimia nervosa and anorexia nervosa have serious long-term mental and emotional effects.
+Both bulimia nervosa and other eating disorders have serious long-term mental and emotional effects.
 Long-term malnutrition can alter the chemical balance of the brain, leading to mental health issues like clinical depression and anxiety.
 This risk is made more serious because, as mentioned, bulimia often arises during the teen years while the body and brain are still developing.

 Getty/AnnaStills